tmfarrell/tmfarrell.github.io/_posts/2026-02-24-product_principles.md

 This cycle applies at every level of granularity — from a new feature to a whole product line.
 The key is that each activity should feed the next.
 Learning informs the next hypothesis.
 A good hypothesis makes building more focused.
 A focused build makes for a cleaner launch.
 And a clean launch generates cleaner learning.

-## Three Modes
+## Three Modes (Bonus)

-One more layer: beyond activities, I think about the *mode* you're operating in at any given time.
+Even one layer deeper: I think about the *mode* you and your team are operating in during any given activity.
+(Although, admittedly, this is a bit of a bonus layer, in that you only really need to understand the above sections.)

 - **Thinking** — planning and strategizing; the "meta-work" above the work
 - **Doing** — executing; heads-down, building, shipping
 - **Communicating** — aligning stakeholders, sharing context, driving decisions across the org

-All three are necessary.
-The relative weight of each shifts with company size: at an early-stage startup, most of your time should be in *doing*.
+All three modes are necessary, but the relative weight of each shifts with company size: at an early-stage startup, most of your time should be in *doing*.
 As the company grows, *communicating* takes up more and more of the calendar — not because you want it to, but because coordination costs scale with org complexity.

 Also critically missed is taking the time to *think*.
-Most folks in any role--but product especially because of the typical volume of meetings--often don't take enough time to *think* about the right next step.
+Most folks in any role--but product especially because of the typical meeting volume--often don't take enough time to *think* about the right next step.

-Understanding which mode you're in (and which one you *should* be in) is a meta-skill that most people underdevelop.
+Understanding which mode you're in (and which one you *should* be in) is a meta-skill most people underdevelop.

 ---